discretize/discretize-gear-optimizer/docs/How It Works.md

 Therefore, these types of modifiers are not simulated by the optimizer's attribute system:

-a) Bonuses to a specific skill type, like "conditions dealt by a scepter are stronger."
+**a) Bonuses to a specific skill type**, like "conditions dealt by a scepter are stronger."
 The effect of toggling these can't be accurately simulated without knowing what portion of damage/condition application/healing was performed by each type of skill or effect.

-b) Bonuses which change your rotation or have direct effects of their own, like "consecrations have reduced cooldown" or "deal damage when you dodge."
+**b) Bonuses which change your rotation or have direct effects of their own**, like "consecrations have reduced cooldown" or "deal damage when you dodge."
 The effect of toggling these these can't be accurately simulated without simulating your entire rotation.

 > todo: mark these kinds of traits with a warning somehow!